IX Glossary

 Quality: The degree to which nursing services for health care consumers, families, groups, communities, and populations increase the likelihood of desirable outcomes and are consistent with evolving nursing knowledge.

-Quality Improvement (QI): A systematic process using measurable data to improve health care services and the overall health status of patients.
+Quality Improvement (QI): A systematic process using measurable data to improve health care services and the overall health status of clients.
 The QI process includes the steps of Plan, Do, Study, and Act.

 Quantitative studies: A type of study that provides objective data by using number values to explain outcomes.
 Researchers can use statistical analysis to determine strength of the findings, as well as identify correlations.